miso-lims/miso-lims/docs/_posts/2017-12-07-value-type-data.md

 CALL addSequencerReference('h501', 'ILLUMINA', 'Illumina HiSeq 2000', '12345', 'localhost', '2015-01-07', '2016-05-19', 'SN501');
 ```
 Note that the sequencing platform must be in all caps, and the instrumentModel must be an exact match for a value in `Platform.instrumentModel`.
 Note also that if adding an instrument which references an upgraded instrument, the upgraded instrument must already exist in MISO.
+If the instrument to be added has not been upgraded, set upgradedInstrumentName to `NULL`.

 ## Sequencing Parameters